Connect iOS SDK Migration Guide

 We recommend using the latest version of the SDK whenever possible.

-## Migrating from v1.x to v3.x {#migrating-from-v1x-to-v3x}
+## Migrating From v1.x to v3.x {#migrating-from-v1x-to-v3x}

 To upgrade your app from the old v1.x Finicity Connect SDK to v3.x Mastercard Open Finance Connect SDK for iOS, follow these steps.

-### Step 1: Update your pod file {#step-1-update-your-pod-file}
+### Step 1: Update Your Pod File {#step-1-update-your-pod-file}

 Update your pod file as follows: